 Don’t waste your resume review time on silly errors, address these common problems before you come along, then we can get to the good stuff:

 - First impressions count.
 Use a clear, easy to read font; use white space to avoid it looking cluttered; and embrace headings to navigate the reader.

-- Make your resume as concise as possible.
+- Make it as concise as possible.
 Get the most relevant and powerful information at the start of your resume and avoid long paragraphs – dot points are your friend!

 - Spellcheck.
 And maybe spellcheck again…

-- Tailor your resume for the specific job.
+- Tailor it for the specific job.
 Unfortunately the same resume for each application just won’t do.
 Think about what the job and organisation require and make your resume reflect that.

 - Use evidence wherever you can.
 Saying you have great communication skills doesn’t really cut it… Try to include evidence like, ‘During my time with Star Agency I utilised my online writing skills to develop engaging content which grew online communities by an average of 70%.’